lsst/citizen-science/index.rst

 Tutorials
 =========

 The following information includes tutorials for Citizen Science.
+We also include a description of the `rubin.citsci` package, which includes the workhorse tools for citizen science with Rubin.

 .. toctree::
     :maxdepth: 2